JdejesusIsaac/eigenHook/README.md

-###  EigenDock🦄
+###  Uniswap🦄

-EigenDock 🦄
+Uniswap 🦄
 Seamlessly Integrating Uniswap v4 with EigenLayer for Automated Cross-Chain LST Staking

-EigenDock is a next-generation smart contract protocol that combines Uniswap v4 with EigenLayer to enable automated cross-chain deposits and staking of Liquid Staking Tokens (LSTs).
-By leveraging Uniswap v4 Hooks and Chainlink CCIP, EigenDock provides a seamless and streamlined cross-chain staking experience.
+UniStake is a next-generation smart contract protocol that combines Uniswap v4 with EigenLayer to enable automated cross-chain deposits and staking of Liquid Staking Tokens (LSTs).
+By leveraging Uniswap v4 Hooks and Chainlink CCIP, UniStake provides a seamless and streamlined cross-chain staking experience.